-Check the air filter in the top plenum of the furnace often and replace before it becomes clogged.
-If it seems blocked with soot after only a few firings, there may be an issue with afterburner chamber temperatures being too low, insufficient room air for proper exhaust flow or blocked vent holes.
-Put a call in to Gilson’s Technical Support Staff and we’ll help you pinpoint the problem.
+Check the air filter in the top plenum of the furnace often and replace it before it becomes clogged.
+If it seems blocked with soot after only a few firings, there may be an issue with afterburner chamber temperatures being too low, insufficient room air for proper exhaust flow, or blocked vent holes.
+Put a call into Gilson’s Technical Support Staff and we’ll help you pinpoint the problem.

 Stay in the Groove!